Sir-Teo/Symmetrica/docs/solver.md

 ## Overview

 The `solver` crate provides symbolic equation solving for univariate polynomial equations over rational numbers.
-It implements closed-form solutions for linear and quadratic equations, and uses the Rational Root Theorem for higher degrees.
+It uses polynomial factorization from the `polys` crate to find all rational roots.

+**Algorithm:**
+1. Convert expression to univariate polynomial
+2. Factor polynomial into irreducible factors over Q
+3. Extract roots from linear and quadratic factors
+4. Return None if higher-degree irreducible factors remain

 ## Core Function